matt-cassidy/angular-rails-templates/README.md

 Loading this module will automatically load all your templates into angular's `$templateCache`.
 Angular uses this parameter when checking for the presence of templates before making an HTTP call.

+To change the base path of the template cache name create an initialize with the following

+    AngularRailsTemplates.base_path = Rails.root + "/app/assets/javascripts/sub-folder"

 ## How it works

 Because of the way angular's modules work, we cannot create one templates module which would load all the templates.